MariemAljene/MiniProject_DBSYS-/README.md

 # README

 ## Overview
-Lab 1 for DBSys 2024-2025 at Eurecom focuses on building a data pipeline using a research publication dataset.
+This Mini project  uses a research publication dataset to build a data pipeline.
 This involves database schema design, data transformation, analysis, and visualization.

 ## Objectives
 - **Setup PostgreSQL**